braemt/attentive-multi-task-deep-reinforcement-learning/README.md

-# universe-starter-agent
+# Attentive Multi Task Deep Reinforcement Learning

-The code contains an implementation of the [A3C algorithm](https://arxiv.org/abs/1602.01783) based on the universe-starter-agent [https://github.com/openai/universe-starter-agent](https://github.com/openai/universe-starter-agent).
+The code contains an implementation and environments of Attentive Multitask Deep Reinforcement Learning (Bräm et al.).
+It uses the [A3C algorithm](https://arxiv.org/abs/1602.01783) based on the [universe-starter-agent](https://github.com/openai/universe-starter-agent).

 # Dependencies